ericgrandt/TotalEconomy/README.md

 + Multi-Currency Support

 ## Contributions
 Interested in contributing code?
 Doing some translation?
-Or maybe you have an issue or suggestion you'd like to let us to know about?
+Or maybe you have an issue or suggestion you'd like to let us know about?
 We appreciate and welcome all contributions.
 To get started:

 + Read the [contribution guide](https://github.com/Erigitic/TotalEconomy/blob/develop/CONTRIBUTING.md).
 + Open an issue for your contribution.